NGRASS3/azure-network-protocols/README.md

 <br>
 <p>
 To begin we will login to VM-1 and download and install <a href="https://www.wireshark.org">WireShark</a>.
 Wireshark is a free and open-source packet analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education.
 We can then run WireShark and filter traffic by ICMP.
 ICMP is a network layer protocol that relays messages concerning network connection issues.
-Ping uses this protocol, ping tests connectivity between hosts.
-When we filter wirehsark to only capture ICMP packets and ping the private IP address of our linux machine we can visually see the packets on wireshark.
+Ping uses this protocol - ping tests connectivity between hosts.
+When we filter wirehsark to only capture ICMP packets and ping the private IP address of our VM-2 linux machine we can visually see the packets on wireshark.
 </p>

 ![image](https://user-images.githubusercontent.com/111653930/236505185-929b1b70-892c-4df8-951f-85176c8af952.png)